tomit4/CityStats/frontend/README.md

 **TODO**:

--   [ ] Create an \<aside\> element like in traditional docs (see almost any modern docs, i.e. fastify, react, vue, etc.).
+-   [x] Create an \<aside\> element like in traditional docs (see almost any modern docs, i.e. fastify, react, vue, etc.).
 This will render out different components in the main section to the right.
--   [ ] Create a drop down to determine states or cities or images.
+-   [x] Create a drop down to determine states or cities or images.
--   [ ] Create an input form for state/city names
--   [ ] Create another drop down for subfields (changes depending on if state or city) (i.e. largest_city, latitude, url, area, population, etc.)
--   [ ] Create another drop down for queries (government/governor, population/density,
-        area/total, etc.)
--   [ ] All this will call out to the backend api citystats.xyz.
-This will then render in a JSON code block (styled using prisma?).
+-   [ ] Call out to the backend api citystats.xyz.
+This will then
+        render in a JSON code block (styled using prisma?).
 -   [ ] Additionally the frontend will generate a series of code snippets (bash, node/express, and python) that will show basic usage in a backend api.

 **NOTES**:

+-   PrismJS currently has two prism.css files (okaidia and solarized light).
+    This needs to be conditionally rendered based off of user's browser preferences and additionally based off a good ol' light/dark toggle button.
+    The most "brute-force" way of accomplishing this would be to use two different react components that return based off of a simple useState() toggle.

 -   On reading some of the React Docs, we have determined that we'll need to use useState, useEffect, useMemo, and useDeferredValue hooks